-Now, over 160 years later, the nuns have gone, but their ethos remains at the heart of what is regarded as a unique London hospital.
+Now, over 165 years later, the nuns have gone, but their ethos remains at the heart of what is regarded as a unique London hospital.
 Although we are an innovative private hospital, we are also a registered charity.
-Nowhere else does the work of a private hospital invest in supporting charitable services in the way that the Hospital of St John & St Elizabeth’s does.
+Nowhere else does the work of a private hospital invest in supporting charitable services in the way that St John & St Elizabeth Hospital does.

-St John’s Hospice is the main beneficiary of the Hospital of St John & St Elizabeth.
+St John’s Hospice is the main beneficiary of St John & St Elizabeth Hospital.
 In addition to providing financial support, our relationship with the Hospice is crucial to the unique model of care the Hospice is able to provide their patients.
-All of X-rays, Pathology and Pharmacy are delivered on site, enabling us to offer a less stressful experience for all patients and an immediacy of care that could not happen in most other hospices.
-The aim of both institutions is the same now as it was over 150 years ago – to provide the highest quality health care for all those who seek it.
+All X-rays, Pathology, and Pharmacy are delivered on-site, enabling us to offer a less stressful experience for our patients and an immediacy of care that could not happen in most other hospices.
+The aim of both is the same now as it was over 165 years ago – to provide the highest quality health care for all those who seek it.